hervit0/eclair/README.md

 # Eclair :zap:

-:fr: _lightning bolt_
+:fr:: _Lightning bolt_

-Eclair repos are personal repos to:
+Eclair repos are personal repos for:
-- experiment
-- tutorial
-- sandboxes
+- tutorials
-- code kata
+- code katas
+- experiments

 As the number of eclairs was increasing a lot, I thought it would be a good idea to centralize them as I go.